 Taking the net is a common and effective doubles tennis strategy.
 It’s an excellent way to seize control of the point, be aggressive, and put your opponents under pressure.
 It takes away their time and gives them much less space to hit into, forcing them to take more risky shots such as passing shots down the line or even lobs.

 Because you’ll be spending a lot of time at the net, developing a good net strategy can make or break a match.
 There are three general strategies:

-- Pinching: is when a player moves diagonally towards the middle of the net to close down the space during a crosscourt rally.
+This is when a player moves diagonally toward the middle of the net to close down the space during a crosscourt rally.
 It’s especially useful for forcing your opponents’ errors to take more difficult shots.

 And there you have it: all the basic rules and strategies for doubles.
 Hopefully, this article has provided you with the information you need to go out there and enjoy a competitive (or hit and giggle) match with your friends.

 Doubles are more difficult regarding strategy, tactics, and coordination than singles, but they are less mentally and physically demanding.

 In singles, you have a larger area to cover and must be very consistent with your groundstrokes, whereas, in doubles, it is more important to play at the net, feel comfortable with volleying, and place your shots strategically.